-Marches, meetings, fund raising events and food kitchens were used at each location, crowds of up to 5,000 attended at Trenton while there were 3,000 at a meeting in Elizabeth.
+Marches, meetings, fundraising events and food kitchens were used at each location, crowds of up to 5,000 attended at Trenton while there were 3,000 at a meeting in Elizabeth.
 To a New York Tribune reporter who visited the “army camp” at Morrisville Point, Mother Jones gave a concise explanation:

 Although beset with problems and with many of its original marchers returning home, the march itself continued through the sheer single-minded determination of Mother Jones and her assistant Marshal John Sweeny.
 The youngest marcher was Thomas McCarthy.
 A fellow called Kelly described himself as “the chief cook and tin cup washer”.
 No matter what the problems, not least the incessant rain, Mother Jones kept on going and worked herself to the bone to ensure progress.